 The power of qualitative data lies with the opinions of the respondents.

-Avoiding leading questions
+2. Avoid leading questions

 For example “Did you like our detailed services?” would prompt the respondent into a ‘yes or no’ type of an answer.
 A better way to frame it would be- “How would you rate our services?”- provided with a scale and a space for them to explain their stance on the rating.

-Allow for a range of expression
+3. Seek a range of response

-Keep direct questions
+Keep direct questions:

 Direct questions are clear, to the point and mostly jargon free.
 This means that the question is seeking an answer that will satisfy the purpose of the question.
 At this point, avoid leading questions and double-baralled questions.
 Simple language will solicit a greater number of responses for authentic qualitative data.

-Use open-ended prompts
+Use open-ended prompts:

 Offer space for elaborate answers

-How to Analyze Responses to Open-Ended Questions?
+How to Analyze Open-Ended Question Responses?

 1. Coding and categorization